AkshAI-2030/Basic-Stock-Portfolio/README.md

 ## Overview

-This project is a backend implementation for a stock portfolio management system, enabling users to track stocks, calculate returns, and analyze investment performance.
+This project is a back-end implementation for a stock portfolio management system, enabling users to track stocks, calculate returns, and analyze investment performance.

 ## Features